-Teaching

-Philosophy:
+Teaching Philosophy:

-Students in laboratory courses take an active, hands-on role in learning.
-Student must come to each lab session prepared, ready to engage in exercises with their fellow students.
-Weekly tests and practical exams cover concepts as well as material viewed in lab sessions.
+Students cannot learn ecology just by sitting in a lecture listening to a lecturer; I expect students to take an active role in learning.
+This requires each student comes to class prepared, ready to participate by asking questions, and by applying information to novel situations.
+I test on concepts and as well as the interpretation of information and data.
+It is to the student's advantage to attend lectures as well as labs.
 I strive to make this course valuable, informative, and enjoyable.
 Throughout the semester, I encourage discussion of comments or ideas about course content and organization.
-Because I believe all students have an equal right to learn, any behavior that disrupts the class or creates an environment hostile to learning will not be condoned.
+Because I believe all students have an equal right to learn, any behavior that disrupts the class or creates an environment hostile to learning cannot be condoned.
 Please respect the rights of others in the class.